MSClark/my-sick-fits/notes/javaNotes.md

-Can create a thread class by implementing the runnable interface or extending the thread class Use Thread.start() to start a thread, dont use .run(), thatll run it in the main thread Volitile keyword keeps the OS from caching variables so you dont get threads that have an old value of something Thread.join() will wait until thread is finished synchronized methods will make sure threads dont step on each other - makes sure all threads can see current state of stuff and who has the lock when you have Synchronized(someObject) its best someObject is an object just for locking, not the actual resource you want to lock dont need to use synchronization with thread safe objects/classes such as countdownlatch or stringbuffer
+Can create a thread class by implementing the runnable interface or extending the thread class Use Thread.start() to start a thread, dont use .run(), thatll run it in the main thread Volitile keyword keeps the OS from caching variables so you dont get threads that have an old value of something Thread.join() will wait until thread is finished i.e. it ensures the main thread is the last to finish synchronized methods will make sure threads dont step on each other - makes sure all threads can see current state of stuff and who has the lock when you have Synchronized(someObject) its best someObject is an object just for locking, not the actual resource you want to lock dont need to use synchronization with thread safe objects/classes such as countdownlatch or stringbuffer

+run() vs start() start will start a new thread and then call run() on that new thread, whereas run() will just call run() on the current (typically the main) thread
 ### Thread lifecycle
 ![lifecycle](https://www.tutorialspoint.com/java/images/Thread_Life_Cycle.jpg)
 ### Thread pools